wtsi-hgi/secrets/README.md

     --allowed CLASS       Class of allowed characters [a-zA-Z0-9!?$%&=+_-] --must-include CLASS  Class of characters that must be included (this option can be provided multiple times)
-    --copy                Copy the generated secret to the clipboard, if supported, rather than outputting to stdout
     --expire SECONDS      Delete the secret from the clipboard, if used, after a time limit [30]
+    --output              Write the secret to stdout, rather than to the clipboard

 The default policy will generate a secret with over 98 bits of entropy.